-- If you need to input characters by radical, stroke, or Unicode number, I discuss IME Pads on the Windows 10 advanced feaures page, and I add discussion of other tools in my introduction to fonts and input methods for ancient, classical and rare/obscure Chinese characters, because I get questions about those topics mostly from scholars working with older texts.
+- If you need to input characters by radical, stroke, or Unicode number, I discuss IME Pads on the Windows 10 advanced feaures page, and I add discussion of other tools in my introduction to fonts and input methods for ancient, classical and rare/obscure Chinese characters.

 - There are also Chinese text-to-speech options (with the voice of Microsoft Lili) in there somewhere, and will write a bit about how to install them.